pingidentity/pingfederate-go-client/configurationapi/docs/RedirectValidationLocalSettings.md

 `func (o *RedirectValidationLocalSettings) HasWhiteList() bool`

 HasWhiteList returns a boolean if a field has been set.

+### GetUriAllowList

+`func (o *RedirectValidationLocalSettings) GetUriAllowList() []RedirectValidationSettingsUriAllowlistEntry`

+GetUriAllowList returns the UriAllowList field if non-nil, zero value otherwise.

+### GetUriAllowListOk

+`func (o *RedirectValidationLocalSettings) GetUriAllowListOk() (*[]RedirectValidationSettingsUriAllowlistEntry, bool)`

+GetUriAllowListOk returns a tuple with the UriAllowList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUriAllowList

+`func (o *RedirectValidationLocalSettings) SetUriAllowList(v []RedirectValidationSettingsUriAllowlistEntry)`

+SetUriAllowList sets UriAllowList field to given value.

+### HasUriAllowList

+`func (o *RedirectValidationLocalSettings) HasUriAllowList() bool`

+HasUriAllowList returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)